kazeburo/check_http2/README.md

 Application Options:
-      --timeout=           Timeout to wait for connection (default: 10s) --max-buffer-size=   Max buffer size to read response body (default: 1MB) --wait-for           retry until successful when enabled
+      --timeout=           Timeout to wait for connection (default: 10s) --max-buffer-size=   Max buffer size to read response body (default: 1MB) --no-discard         raise error when the response body is larger then max-buffer-size --wait-for           retry until successful when enabled
       --wait-for-interval= retry interval (default: 2s)
       --wait-for-max=      time to wait for success